usds/website-staging/README.md

 A successful push will print a staging url next to `routes`, ex: `website-staging-foo-bar-ab.app.cloud.gov`.
 Visit the staging url to preview your build.

+### Visual regression tests

+Cypress.io and cypress-visual-regression are used to compare screenshots; see `cypress/e2e/visual.cy.js`.
+The following instruction                   assume that the site is running locally as described above, without live reloading.

+To compare current actual screenshots with the established base images: `npm run visual-regression`.

+When pages are intentionally changed, refresh the base images with `npm run visual-refresh`.
+Commit the new base images along with the page changes.

 ## Maintenance

 ### USWDS and custom styles